 [Description]: downlinkBitmapNonAnchor is an optional IE in CarrierConfigDedicated-NB, since it is not used in IoT TDD, we can simply make it absence for IoT TDD.

-[Proposed Change]: Change the field description of downlinkBitmapNonAnchor to “For IoT NTN TDD mode, if this field is signalled. ”
+[Proposed Change]: Change the field description of downlinkBitmapNonAnchor to “For IoT NTN TDD mode, this field is not signalled. ”

 [Comments]: